Jen Rubio is 8 months pregnant and the new CEO of her travel startup. She’s the perfect person for the job

 Rubio says that she never planned to become CEO.
 Throughout her career, she has been more passionate about creating brands than managing operations, a crucial piece of running a company.
 Her family immigrated from the Philippines to New Jersey when she was seven.
 While an undergrad at Penn State, she interned at Johnson & Johnson, then received a job offer to work at Neutrogena.
 To her parents’ consternation, she quit school to take the job and that decision was ultimately the right one for her, because it paved the way for her to become the head of social media at Warby Parker then the global head of innovation at the London-based fashion brand AllSaints.

 When she launched Away with Steph Korey in 2015, she wanted to transform the humble suitcase—which many consumers saw as a boring commodity—into a product that could inspire a cult following.
 She accomplished that through strategic branding.
-“What made Jen stand out is that she understood that travel isn’t a point-to-point transaction,” says Eurie Kim, general partner at VC firm Forerunner, whom Rubio pitched in 2014 (Forerunner invests in Away).
+“What made Jen stand out is that she understood that travel isn’t a point-to-point transaction,” says Eurie Kim, general partner at VC firm Forerunner, who first met Rubio in 2014 and went on to invest in Away.
 “She realized that you could build a powerful relationship with the consumer from this piece of luggage.
 And she was onto something big, because Away really resonated with the millennial consumer.”

 But things changed in late 2019, when The Verge published a scathing investigative article about Away.
 It featured current and former employees describing Korey’s harsh management style, which involved excoriating employees publicly on Slack and expecting them to work around the clock.
 The article prompted Korey to step down as CEO in December 2019, but in January 2020, she announced she was coming back as co-CEO along with Stuart Haselden, who had been recruited from his COO role at Lululemon.
 “We wanted to bring on a non-founder into the role,” Rubio explains.
 “As a professional executive, he could help the company mature and go public.”